 But the model only describes the 4% of the known universe, and questions remain.
 Will we see a unification of forces at the high energies of the Large Hadron Collider(LHC)?
 Why is gravity so weak?
 Why is there more matter than antimatter in the universe?
 Is there more exotic physics waiting to be discovered at higher energies?
 Will we discover evidence for a theory called supersymmetry at the LHC?
 Or understand the Higgs boson that gives particles mass?

 ESCAPE will prototype a next generation globally distributed data infrastructure to enable rapid and open access to Exabyte scale scientific data sets.
-HL-LHC will benefit from a collaborative development of this as the scientific institutes supporting the LHC experiments are also often involved in providing e-infrastructure for several other sciences involved in ESCAPE.
+The HL-LHC scientific programme will benefit from a collaborative development of this as the scientific institutes supporting the LHC experiments are also often involved in providing e-infrastructure for several other sciences involved in ESCAPE.
 Having a common set of infrastructure tools, is important for optimising the operation of the involved data centres, and in building common skills in the scientific community.
 The data infrastructure of ESCAPE will enable implementation of the “FAIR” principles at unprecedented scale, providing distributed open access to the science data of HL-LHC.